KubeRocketCI/docs/versioned_docs/version-3.9.0/operator-guide/auth/eks-oidc-integration.md

           - eks-oidc-developers
       ```

+8. To connect the created Keycloak resources with permissions, it is necessary to bind the created Keycloak groups to Kubernetes roles, e.g., assigning the Keycloak group `administrators` the Kubernetes Cluster role `cluster-admin`.

+    ```yaml
+    apiVersion: rbac.authorization.k8s.io/v1
+    kind: ClusterRoleBinding
+    metadata:
+      name: oidc-cluster-admins
+    subjects:
+      - kind: Group
+        apiGroup: rbac.authorization.k8s.io
+        name: administrators
+    roleRef:
+      apiGroup: rbac.authorization.k8s.io
+      kind: ClusterRole
+      name: cluster-admin
+    ```

-8. As a result, Keycloak is integrated with the AWS Elastic Kubernetes Service.
+9. As a result, Keycloak is integrated with the AWS Elastic Kubernetes Service.
 This integration allows users to easily log in to the EKS cluster using their kubeconfig files and `kubelogin`, while managing permissions through Keycloak.
 This seamless integration enhances the user experience and streamlines the management of access control within the KubeRocketCI platform.

 ## Related Articles